The Best Bones For Dogs: A List Of Butcher Bones Safe For Dogs + What You Need To Know Before Giving Raw Bones To Your Dog!

 These are the safe dog bones for chewing that are least likely to splinter:

-- Marrow bones – first make sure they’re larger than your dog’s mouth, then consider stuffing them with dog-friendly human foods for an added surprise
+• Marrow bones – first make sure they’re larger than your dog’s mouth, then consider stuffing them with dog-friendly human foods for an added surprise (after the marrow is gone, to encourage your dog to still chew on the bone)

-- Femur bones – the rounded ends always get chewed off first, and they shouldn’t be swallowed whole — so watch for that, and throw away any small parts that get chewed off
+• Femur bones – the rounded ends always get chewed off first, and they shouldn’t be swallowed whole — so watch for that.
+Also, be sure to throw away any small parts that get chewed off — femurs tend to splinter more than other bones

-TIP: You can also buy these types of bones (in individual packages) online, in grocery stores, and in pet stores.
-However, they’re not raw and meaty unless you buy them from a butcher.
-Pre-packaged dog bones have been smoked — to make them extra tasty for dogs.
+NOTE: You can buy these types of bones (in individual packages) online, in grocery stores, and in pet stores.
+However, they’re not raw and meaty unless you buy them from a butcher!
+Most (but not all) pre-packaged dog bones have been smoked — to make them extra tasty for dogs.

-My experience is that Jack & Pup is the best brand for store-bought safe bones for dogs.
-I get them on Amazon, when the butcher doesn’t have any of the ones I want available.
+My experience is that K9 Connoisseur is the best brand for store-bought safe bones for dogs.
+I get them on Amazon — when the butcher doesn’t have any of the ones I want available.
+(Or when I’m being lazy and want them to arrive on my doorstep the next day!)

 Other brands are hit or miss in terms of how brittle they are — which means tiny slivers could break off, even though the majority of the bone remains tough and durable.

 I sometimes buy raw bones from the grocery store (in the regular refrigerated meat section) whenever I see them there.
-But, my local grocery stores are usually hit or miss with having safe bones for dogs.
+But, my local grocery stores are usually hit or miss in terms of having SAFE bones for dogs that aren’t highly processed.

-For the most part, my dogs seem to really like the Jack & Pup brand and they’re affordable — so that’s what I buy the most.
+For the most part, my dogs seem to really like the K9 Connoisseur brand AND they’re affordable — so that’s what I buy the most.

-TIP: I will occasionally buy these 6-inch beef bones with a hollowed out center — because they’re great to fill with goodies to surprise your dog and get them chewing again (which is good for their teeth, especially the back teeth which are hard to reach with a toothbrush).
+TIP: I will occasionally buy plain shin bones with a hollowed out center (no marrow inside) because they’re great to repeatedly fill with goodies for your dog!
+Plus, they help a dog scrape the plaque off their teeth — especially those back teeth which are hard to reach with a toothbrush.)
+Stuffed or filled bones like these have the same effect — just refill them after the goodie is gone!

 Like this post?
 Save it to read again later… or share with others on Pinterest!